ajperillo19/undergrad_thesis/README.md

 # :one: Welcome!
 ---

-**`undergrad_thesis'** is a collection of python modules that I used during the making of my undergraduate thesis.
+**`undergrad_thesis`** is a collection of python modules that I used during the making of my undergraduate thesis.
 For my thesis, I worked under Sevil Salur simulating ep collisions with initial kinematics that are representative of proposed beam energy settings for the future Electron-Ion Collider (EIC).
 The main focus of my thesis was investigating the jets created in these events, specifically how one can use generalized angularity functions (GAFs) to distinguish between quark- and gluon-initiated jets.